GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Sometimes I feel frustated when I can't fix some of the issues in CSS but I keep on trying and figuring it out to solve it.

+### Day 71: April 14, 2021 | Wednesday

+**Today's Progress**: This day my next project for the responsive web desgin in freecodecamp.org is to create a technical documentation.
+And today, I will get some reference from Java oracle to use their documentation as my content in my techincal documentation page.

+**Thoughts**: I didn't code as much today as I'm looking for my content in my technical documentation page and I choose java documentation from Oracle's website.